 Another important issue to consider in the conveyancing of a commercial property is GST, which is payable on the purchase of this type of property.
 An extra 10 per cent on the property’s purchase price should be factored in, which can potentially be claimed back later as an input tax credit if you’re an investor.

-Generally speaking, a larger deposit of about 30 percent of the property’s value is required to secure approval for a commercial property mortgage, with lenders offering a maximum loan-to-value ratio of 70 per cent.
+Generally speaking, a larger deposit of about 30% of the property’s value is required to secure approval for a commercial property mortgage, with lenders offering a maximum loan-to-value ratio of 70 per cent.

 While residential property lease arrangements are quite standard, most terms of a commercial lease agreement are negotiated between the tenant and landlord and unique to their arrangement.
 Therefore, where the commercial property has a tenant already in place, it’s essential to have a solicitor look over the existing lease before agreeing to buy the property, particularly if you’re unfamiliar with commercial leases.
 Options, rent increases, and which party is responsible for the property’s ongoing expenses are all matters addressed in commercial leases which a prospective buyer should be aware of.
 This process should also include background research on the tenant’s financial situation.
 Should a tenant declare bankruptcy and the property is suddenly without a tenant, the property’s value will be adversely impacted.

-Where the property is vacant with no current tenant, it’s important that the conveyancing process ensures any new proposed use of the property is compliant with permitted use and other zoning regulations.
+Where the property is vacant with no current tenant, the conveyancing process must ensure any new proposed use of the property is compliant with permitted use and other zoning regulations.

-Good advice and guidance from legal representatives with experience in conveyancing is crucial to a smooth transferal of ownership, whether you’re investing in or disposing of residential or commercial property.
+Good advice and guidance from legal representatives with experience in conveyancing are crucial to a smooth transferal of ownership, whether you’re investing in or disposing of residential or commercial property.

-At Big Law we are specialists in residential and commercial property conveyancing and can help you methodically check off all the issues raised in this article in order to ensure a stress-free, efficient and legally compliant sale process.
-Call us today on 1800 431 598.
+At Big Law, we are specialists in residential and commercial property conveyancing and can help you methodically check off all the issues raised in this article to ensure a stress-free, efficient and legally compliant sale process.
+Call us today on 1800 431 592.